evprkr/kiwi/README.md

 ### Features
 Kiwi is currently extremely barebones, so below is a list of features that have been implemented:
-* Basic lexing for numbers and mathematical operators
+* Basic lexing for numbers and mathematical operators.
+Not actual math, just lexing of math!
-* Number conversion to floats or integers

 ### Code Examples
 FizzBuzz sequence